Sumit0954/bidding-kro/README.md

-# 🛒 Bidding Kro Frontend
+# 🛒 Bidding Karo Frontend

-**Bidding Kro** is a comprehensive bidding platform enabling buyers and suppliers to participate in structured bidding processes such as **L1 (Lowest Price)** and **QCBS (Quality and Cost Based Selection)**.
+**Bidding Karo** is a comprehensive bidding platform enabling buyers and suppliers to participate in structured bidding processes such as **L1 (Lowest Price)** and **QCBS (Quality and Cost Based Selection)**.
 This project serves developers, product managers, and client.

 ---